-Luckily, Puerto Rico has enough variety to accommodate any type of vacation.
-So whether you want to idle your days by the beach, cram in as much culture as time allows or escape into the depths of a rainforest, or sink into the luxury of a world-class resort, this island will give you the perfect honeymoon.
+Puerto Rico has enough variety to accommodate any type of vacation, so whether you want to idle your days by the beach, cram in as much culture as time allows, escape into the depths of the rainforest, or sink into the luxury of a world-class resort, it's easy to personalize your honeymoon in Puerto Rico.

 Old San Juan

-Speaking of seclusion, there's something to be said for a rainforest hideout.
-You get to hike the tropical trails during the day, and if you're lucky, discover a natural whirlpool bath or cascading waterfall to call your own for a few hours.
+Nature-lovers, you will fall in love all over again under El Yunque's benevolent canopy.
+You can hike the tropical trails during the day, and if you're lucky, discover a natural whirlpool bath or cascading waterfall to call your own for a few hours.
 At night, the song of the coqui tree frogs will serenade you, and the lights of the city will be a distant shimmer on the horizon.
-Nature-lovers, you will fall in love all over again under El Yunque's benevolent canopy.
+For a hotel with cozy accommodation and friendly owners, try the Rainforest Inn.